manuka/structured-elements/README.md

 # Structured Elements

-TypeScript is an excellent improvement over JavaScript, but its type safety doesn't apply to your runtime code.
+TypeScript is an excellent improvement over JavaScript, but its type safety doesn't apply to runtime code.
 Since most applications source their data from external sources, we can't just assume that runtime data matches our types.

 Validating data by hand usually requires a whole lot of type guard functions that laboriously check each field on a given record.
 Since that process can be a major pain and consume a lot of development time, it's often skipped.